rulewis/journey-optimizer.en/help/using/push-configuration.md

 Before creating a mobile application, you first need to make sure that you have or assign the correct user permissions in **Adobe Experience Platform Launch**.
 Learn more in [Adobe Experience Platform Launch documentation](https://experienceleague.adobe.com/docs/launch/using/admin/user-permissions.html).

+>[!CAUTION]
+>
+>Push configuration must be performed by an expert user.
+Depending on your implementation model and personas involved in this implementation, you might need to assign the full set of permissions to a single product profile or share permissions between the app developer and the **Adobe Journey Optimizer** administrator.
+Learn more about **Adobe Experience Platform Launch** permissions in [this documentation](https://experienceleague.adobe.com/docs/launch/using/admin/user-permissions.html?lang=en#platform-launch-permissions)

 <!--ou need to your have access to perform following roles :

 * Manage Datastreams